Key Takeaways

 Mistake 3: Expecting it to handle complex technical content perfectly from day one

-For highly technical writing — medical records, legal contracts, code documentation — AI grammar fix is a starting point, not a final product.
-The AI handles structure and grammar well, but domain-specific accuracy still needs a review pass.
-That's fine.
-The time savings are still significant even with a review.
+For highly technical writing — medical records, legal contracts, code documentation — AI grammar fix gets you most of the way there but not all the way.
+It handles structure and grammar well.
+Domain-specific accuracy still needs a look.
+Nonetheless, That's fine.
+Furthermore, You're still saving a lot of time even with a review pass.

 Mistake 4: Not adjusting your speaking pace